metonymize-kripa/pink-potato-3a658/content/pages/about.md

   - type: content_section
     content: >
           Parisha Chanodia is the founder of KIP engineer that aims to provide the engineering team with a training platform on precast engineering topics based on current codes, manuals, and standards.

+          Parisha graduated from UWM Milwaukee in 2001 and joined the Consulting Engineers Group, Inc. in IL soon after.

     image: images/about.jpg
     image_alt: Our team in the meeting room